DanielGausi/AudioWerkzeugeBibliothek/README.md

 ## Important changes in version 2.0

-* Instead of a "super class" TGeneralAudioFile I use now a Factory Pattern This has some effect on how you create instances of `TAudioFiles`, and how you access file-type-specific class methods.
+* Instead of a "super class" TGeneralAudioFile I use now a Factory Pattern.
+This has some effect on how you create instances of `TAudioFiles`, and how you access file-type-specific class methods.
-* The Constructor does NOT automatically read information from the file now.
-This has to be done by `ReadfromFile(filename)`now
-  The reason for this change is, that some classes (= TMP3File) have now some options how exactly the information is gathered from the file
+* The Constructor does NOT automatically read information from the file any longer.
+This has to be done by `ReadfromFile(filename)`now.
+The reason for this change is, that some classes (= TMP3File) have now some options how exactly the information is gathered from the file.

 ## General concept of this library